eviccari/axios-easyfier/README.md

 //... omitted code
 ```

-Or, use wihout parameters to handle all request status manually;
+Or, use without parameters to handle all request status manually;

 ```javascript
 //... omitted code